 TEACHING YOUR CHILD THAT THEIR EMOTIONS ARE OK / HELPING WITH TANTRUMS

 It is normal for every person to experience a wide range of emotions.
-But children often are frustrated, happy, annoyed, proud, etc all within one hour!
+However, children often experience a range of emotions, such as frustration, happiness, annoyance, and pride, all within the same hour.
 Worse, they sometimes have uncontrolled tantrums.
 Hearing negative emotions from a child often is irritating and difficult for a parent to deal with.
-As parents we often unwittingly deny our child’s negative feelings and may indicate to them that it is bad to experience or express those emotions.
+As parents, we often unwittingly deny our child’s negative feelings and may indicate to them that it is bad to experience or express those emotions.
 However, in the long run, acknowledging and naming these emotions is beneficial to your child.